• Skip to primary navigation

 Making the Almond Filling

-• Place almonds and 1 cup of the powdered sugar in the bowl of a food processor.
-Pulse until the almonds are ground as finely as possible.
+• Place almonds and 1 cup powdered sugar in a food processor and pulse until the almonds are ground as finely as possible.
 Add the remaining powdered sugar and pulse to incorporate.

 • Add egg whites, butter, and almond extract paste and process well to combine.
 Use as soon as possible after processing.
 The filling will set a bit and be harder to spread the longer it sits.